 Bank on These Words of Wisdom

-Lori Darlington, VP of Small Business Strategy at RBC, shares her thoughts on what it takes for a small business owner to compete in today's marketplace.
-Lori was instrumental in RBC’s “Canada United,” a nationwide initiative with 65 partners, designed to inspire Canadians to buy local.
+Lori Darlington, VP of Small Business Strategy at RBC, shares her thoughts on what it takes for a small business owner to compete in today’s marketplace.
+Lori was instrumental in RBC’s “Canada United,” a nationwide initiative with 65 partners designed to inspire Canadians to buy locally.

-Best advice: Canadian retailers should prepare for the shopping seasons earlier than usual.
-Consumers are buying sooner, in fear that they won’t be able to find what they need.
+Best advice: Canadian retailers should prepare for the shopping season earlier than usual.
+Consumers are buying sooner in fear that they won’t be able to find what they need.

-“We’re not seeing as many customers in store.
-It’s important to think about your in store
+“We’re not seeing as many customers in-store.
+It’s important to think about your in-store execution and conversion.”

 Parting thought: How can you increase the average basket size per customer?

 So there you have our round-up of the video series.
 We’ll leave you with one last inspiration.

 “It’s important to put your best foot forward.
 You can do it with your windows and your storefront.
 But you can also do it by taking advantage of marketing at the speed of life.

 The most important thing is, when you have that point of view, when you have something signature to say, don’t be afraid to say it.”
 Tony Chapman, Legendary Leader.

 Wendy Greenwood is a Toronto-based marketing consultant, part-time Professor and AMA Toronto Board Member.